SynthstromAudible/DelugeFirmware/docs/features/midi_follow_mode.md

 The parameters are controlled only in the current context.

 - So if you enter a specific synth clip, it will only control that synths filter.
 If you are in a kit clip it will either control the entire kit or a specific row in that clip (depending on whether you have affect entire enabled or not)
-- If you are in song view or arranger view and holding down a clip (selecting it), it will only control the parameters for that selected clip.
+- If you are in session view or arranger view and holding down a clip (selecting it), it will only control the parameters for that selected clip.
-- If you are in song view and haven't selected a clip, it will control the parameters of the active instrument of the last clip selected.
+- If you are in session view and haven't selected a clip, it will control the parameters of the active instrument of the last clip selected.
 - In other words it checks what context you’re in and controls the parameters of that context.

 #### Default MIDI CC Mappings